 Notice: Please be informed that there will not be benchmarking publication for 2023.
 This is to facilitate the review of the SGI framework that has been set since 2018.
 For further enquiries, please contact us at firstname.lastname@example.org

 The 2022 SGI benchmarks a total of 94 utilities across 39 countries/markets

-In terms of average score, North American utilities continue to lead in smart grid development, European and Asian Pacific utilities however are close behind.
+In terms of average score, North American utilities continue to lead in smart grid development, European and Asian Pacific utilities are close behind with significant improvement.

 North American utilities have the highest maturity levels in all dimensions except supply reliability.
-In addition they have seen a huge improvement in Green Energy by 10%.
+In addition, a huge improvement in DER Integration of 5.6% has been observed.

-Asia pacific and European utilities have the greatest improvements in supply reliability (by 7%) and Security (by 10 %) respectively.
+Asia Pacific and European utilities have the greatest improvement in Data Analytics (by 3%) and Customer Empowerment & Satisfaction (by 6%) respectively.

 The Smart Grid Index (SGI) is a simple and quantifiable framework that measures smartness of power grids globally, in seven key dimensions.
 The framework assesses proxies of each dimension using publicly available information.
 The index guides utilities to build smarter grids and deliver better value to customers.
 From the benchmarking results, best practices can be identified, and shared among peer utilities to drive smart grid advancement.